A Skellam Regression Model for Quantifying Positional Value in Soccer: Introduction

 The contribution of our work is twofold:

 \begin{enumerate} \item We develop a pre-game win probability model for soccer that is accurate and well-calibrated.
-More importantly it is based on the starting lineups of the two teams and hence, it can account for personnel changes between games. \item We develop the expected league points added above replacement ({\method}) metric that can be used to identify positional values in soccer and facilitate quantitative (monetary) player valuation in a holistic way. \end{enumerate}
+More importantly it is based on the starting lineups of the two teams and hence, it can account for personnel changes between games. \item We develop the expected league points added above replacement ({\method}) metric that can be used to identify positional values in soccer and facilitate various quantitative applications related to monetary player valuation. \end{enumerate}

 The rest of the paper is organized as follows.
 Section \ref{sec:method} describes the data we used as well as the Skellam regression model we developed for the score differential and its evaluation.
 Section \ref{sec:moneyball} further details the development of our expected league points added above replacement using the Skellam regression model.
-In this section we also discuss the implications for the players' transfer market.
+In this section we also discuss applications of {\method} related to monetary evaluations of players.
 Finally, Section \ref{sec:discussion} concludes our work, while also discussing future directions for further improvements of our framework.